HomeNewsExhibitsYo-YosMemorabiliaRelated Skill ToysArtProfiles & HistoryPatents & ResourcesMessage BoardAbout UssupportOneDropDuncanYoYoExpert

 Compare

-A poster reproduction of Raymond Gid's (1905-2000) Duncan YoYo poster from 1930.
+A reproduction of Raymond Gid's (1905-2000) Duncan YoYo poster from 1930.
 The size of this reproduction is 43.2cm tall and 27.9cm wide.
 An original 1930 print is about 79.5cm tall and 60cm wide.
-These smaller sized reprints are still available today (2023) on various websites, albeit at a fraction of the cost of originals which run in the many thousands of dollars.
+These smaller sized reprints are still available today (2023) on various websites, albeit at a fraction of the cost of an original which can run in the many thousands of dollars.

 If you are interested in buying one of these "poor man" reproductions, make sure that the printer information ["IMP.
 BEDOS & C PARIS"] is printed in the lower left corner (unlike the version seen in this exhibit), the same as an original from 1930.
-Some makers of these fake posters do not add the original printer information.
+Some makers of these reproduction posters do not bother to include the original printer information.

 From www.invaluable.com: